monib757/Project1/README.md

 - Run the playbook, and navigate to kibana to check that the installation worked as expected.

--Which file is the playbook?
+Which file is the playbook?
 Where do you copy it?
 The ansible.cfg file to /etc/ansible

--Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 The host file.
 Specify the ip addresses so that ansible which knows which machine.

 Which URL do you navigate to in order to check that the ELK server is running? http://elk public ip/app/Kibana